1. What do I do with the stars ?

 5. What color jersey and shorts do I wear for home and visitor games ?

-Colors this year are Orange and White.
+Colors this year are Maroon and Gray.

 6. How do you determine when my child will play ?